-Parents are offered the opportunity to be engaged in our program from the very first meeting after enrollment using the "Invitation to Be Involved" form.
+Parents are offered the opportunity to be engaged in our program from the very first time they meet with staff.

 Parent engagement opportunities include:

 Participate in Family Gatherings.
 Family Gatherings are parent meetings at each of our program sites throughout the year.
-Each Family Gathering has an educational focus such as literacy, nutrition etc.